 Her work also explores how health and social care professionals respond and are supported to engage with such issues in the context of child and adult safeguarding practice.
 Louise recently completed her PhD, investigating the experiences and needs of family carers affected by violent, abusive or harmful behaviour by the older person for whom they care.

-She is currently working on several research and writing projects within the RAV programme.
+She is currently working on several research and writing projects.

 Lecturer in Children’s Nursing